Letter From SFB Chair

 Dear Student Leaders,

 Hope you are all doing well.
-I am writing to you on behalf of the Student Funding Board (SFB) to invite you to apply for funding for the 2013-2014 academic year for your organization.
-We have been working to improve the process from last year, and we hope that this year’s form will be simpler to complete and submit to us for review.
-Streamlining the budget request process also allows greater parity in allocations and helps the SFB better understand resources and expenditures for HLS’s many student organizations.
+I am writing to you on behalf of the Student Funding Board (SFB) to invite you to apply for funding for the 2014-2015 academic year for your organization.
+We have streamlined the budget request process to allow greater parity in allocations and help the SFB better understand resources and expenditures for HLS’s many student organizations.
 Let me explain this new process to you.

 In order to complete the budget request, you will need your organization’s constitution, the names and contact information of this year’s and next year’s executives, membership composition information, detailed budgets for events held (including how the money was spent for each event), information about different sources of funding, names of co-sponsors (even if there was no financial support), and outside bank account statements if your organization has one.
 Finally, you will need your organization’s plans and budget estimates for the coming year.